Skip to main content

 Joseph Hwang

-Copyright is a right that only recognizes the author.
+Copyright is a right that recognizes only the author.
 As noted previously, copyright law does not protect thoughts or ideas.
-Copyright law only protects expression.
-Copyright law protects only the external expression of an idea, and only that expression is protected.
+Copyright law protects only expressions.
+It safeguards the external expression of an idea, and only that expression is protected.
 Therefore, unexpressed ideas are not copyrightable and are not protected by law.

 The problem is that the person expressing the idea is not an author.
 The author is the person who manifests and expresses the idea.
-To protect the author's copyright, there may be a problem when the expression of the concept is performed by someone else who is not the author, which means that only half of the copyright protection is available.
-Thus, copyright law has become necessary to protect not only the copyright holder but those who perform the expression to the public, and the performer is a representative person.
+To protect the author’s copyright, there may be a problem when the expression of the concept is carried out by someone else who is not the author.
+This means that only half of the copyright protection is available.
+Thus, copyright law has become necessary to protect not only the copyright holder but also those who perform the expression to the public; the performer is a representative individual.

 The Korean Copyright Act protects performers and phonogram rights holders who are producers of sound recordings to secure the external expression of copyrightable works.
-These two categories of persons, performers and phonogram producers, are referred to in the law as neighboring right holders.
-In addition to these two groups, another group is recognized as a neighboring right holder, namely broadcasters.
-Three neighboring rights holders are as defined under the Korean Copyright Act: performers, phonogram producers, and broadcasters.
+These two categories of persons—performers and phonogram producers—are referred to in the law as neighboring rights holders.
+In addition to these two groups, another group is recognized as a neighboring rights holder: broadcasters.
+Three neighboring rights holders are defined under the Korean Copyright Act: performers, phonogram producers, and broadcasters.
 Of these, only performers have moral rights in addition to property rights.
-Of course, performers' moral rights are also inalienable and cannot be transferred to others (Article 68).
+Of course, performers’ moral rights are also inalienable and cannot be transferred to others (Article 68).

 1. Performers’ Rights